jkotrc/BeerGUI/README.md

 ### Windows (TBA)

-CMake does exist on windows, but will require installing visual studio and probably some extra configuration in the project's `CMakeLists.txt`.
+The C++ library and emulator can be built on windows, but will require installing visual studio and probably adding extra configuration in `CMakeLists.txt`.
 Contributions welcome

 ## Documentation

-See `docs/html/index.html` for the documentation page, but here is a general overview:
+See `examples/` folder for usage.
+More detailed code documentation should be visible within IDEs.
+Full documentation in HTML format can be generated using `doxygen`.
+See `docs/html/index.html` for the generated documentation page